Animeshkr9044/FlowAutomateBooksSearch/Documentation/PROBLEM_DESCRIPTION.md

 ### Example

-Here is a sample of what the `batch_query_results.csv` file looks like:
+Below is a sample from the `batch_query_results.csv` file, which demonstrates the agent's ability to provide conversational and accurate responses to various queries.
+You can view the complete output file [here](https://docs.google.com/spreadsheets/d/1wkfJ_YKZfi1W-Y9snWLxRmZG1CqQGtS32tNfjXDjNJE/edit?usp=sharing).

+For a deeper dive into how the system is designed, please refer to the [**Architecture Documentation**](https://github.com/Animeshkr9044/FlowAutomateBooksSearch/blob/main/Documentation/ARCHITECTURE.md).

 ```csv
 query,response